thaink/jekyll-monthly-archive-plugin/README.md

 ## Jekyll monthly archive plugin for minimal-mistake theme

-Minimal mistake is a very nice theme.
+Minimal-mistakes is a very nice theme.
 I love it a lot.
 Check it out at https://mmistakes.github.io/minimal-mistakes/